JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tutorial.md

 ## Return value

-The return value of `ipopt` is a `GenericExecutionStats` instance from `SolverTools`.
+The return value of `ipopt` is a `GenericExecutionStats` instance from `SolverCore`.
 It contains basic information on the solution returned by the solver.
 In addition to the built-in fields of `GenericExecutionStats`, we store the detailed Ipopt output message inside `solver_specific[:internal_msg]`.

 Here is an example using the constrained problem solve: